Leadership Development — It’s About Capacity, Not Just Competencies

 The reason for understanding the difference between competencies and capacity is to be able to focus on building developmental capacity, because it’s very do-able.
 It requires understanding Levels of Development-in-Action, as well as understanding what training approaches actually foster developmental gains.
 We had the privilege in that leadership program, working with approximately 30 cohorts of 25–30 leaders, to refine and hone curriculum until we knew what worked.

 We hope you’ve stayed with us until the end, and that the distinction between leadership competencies and capacity is now clear.
-And we hope we’ve made a compelling case for why, in order for our leaders to deal more effectively with complex problems, it’s imperative to consciously craft opportunities and contexts that support Vertical Development.
+And we hope we’ve made a compelling case for why, for our leaders to deal more effectively with complex problems, it’s imperative to consciously craft opportunities and contexts that support Vertical Development.